c-Door-in/bitly-url-shorterer/README.md

 ```

 ## How to start
-Start project by using `python` (or `python3`):
+Start the project by using `python` (or `python3`):
 ```
 python main.py link
 ```
-where *link* is URL you want to convert the short link to or the existing bitlink that you want to see the number of clicks on.
+where *link* is the URL you want to convert the short link to or the existing bitlink that you want to see the number of clicks on.

 For help type
 ```